 Other areas of DNP influence include work with corporations (DNPs work with companies to improve employee health and encourage a healthy work environment through evidence-based practices) and insurance companies (DNPs hold executive positions in the health insurance industry).

-The critical step in assisting in global health on a larger scale is to earn a DNP degree.
+The critical step in assisting in to earn a DNP degree.
 At Duquesne University, the DNP curriculum includes coursework in transcultural care and global health perspectives to explore the impact of globalization on healthcare and diverse cultural needs.

 About Duquesne University’s Online DNP Program

-The Rapidly Evolving Role of Nurse Executives: H&HN
+H&HN, The Rapidly Evolving Role of Nurse Executives

-Ten threats to global health in 2019: WHO
+WHO, Ten threats to global health in 2019

-The Impact of the Role of Doctor of Nursing Practice Nurses on Healthcare and Leadership: Medical Research Archives
+Medical Research Archives, The Impact of the Role of Doctor of Nursing Practice Nurses on Healthcare and Leadership